 Mary always said that this was the best relief for jet lag.
 You can easily reset your biological clock by applying Jin Shin Jyutsu to your own fingers as you fly.
 So simple and so effective!

 I remember Mary mentioning that an airline asked about having her teach their crews this technique.
+I remember her laughing sweetly and saying, “It’s so simple, they wouldn’t have believed me!”
 I’ve been using this technique when I fly for many decades and it works wonderfully.

 My favorite technique is to use the index finger and thumb – holding them together at the base.
 This strengthens the immune system.
 I used this quite a few times over the decades to bring a high temperature down to 99 degrees in only ten minutes.